U.S. charges BitMEX cryptocurrency founders with failing to prevent money laundering

 The case is U.S. v.
 Hayes et al, U.S. District Court, Southern District of New York, No. 20-cr-00500.

-Reporting by Jonathan Stempel in New York; Additional reporting by Gertrude Chavez-Dreyfuss; editing by Jonathan Oatis，Steve Orlofsky and Richard Chang
+Reporting by Jonathan Stempel in New York; Additional reporting by Gertrude Chavez-Dreyfuss in New York; Editing by Richard Chang and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.